 For example, the way patrol officers respond to calls, the amount of patrol coverage allocated to a given geographical area, and how detectives evaluate and investigate cases are all based on research from the 1970s.
 Most supervisors and command staff are familiar with the Kansas City Preventive Patrol Experiment, arguably one of the best-known research projects to date in the field of law enforcement.
 Yet most of today's junior officers do not know why their agency deploys patrol officers and detectives in a given fashion; often, to these officers, it simply makes sense.

 As we manage limited budgets to maximize resources and efficiency, research will play an ever-growing role in law enforcement.
 Today, research results can reach a large audience because of technology and the ease of disseminating information.
-I know that agencies in Saskatchewan, Canada, are looking at a collaborative approach to reducing crime by addressing both criminal and social aspects and how to keep offenders from re-offending.
+I know that agencies in Saskatchewan, Canada, are looking at a collaborative approach to reducing crime by addressing both criminal and social aspects and how to keep people from re-offending.
 Data from the Saskatchewan Hub Model — and others projects around the globe — might prove invaluable to agencies like the Fayetteville Police Department as we look for innovative ways to address crime trends.

 Using CompStat to Reduce Crime